open-mmlab/mmselfsup/docs/en/advanced_guides/structures.md

 `algorithm_keys` are these attributes, except for `pseudo_label`, in SelfSupDataSample and `pseudo_label_keys` are these sub-keys in pseudo_label of SelfSupDataSample.
-Thank you for reading the while tutorial.
+Thank you for reading the whole tutorial.
 If you have any problems, you can raise an issue in GitHub, and we will reach you as soon as possible.